 New volunteers are always welcome.
 We hold new member information meetings four times a year, once per quarter, which is the first step in the process to becoming a member of Delmar-Bethlehem EMS.

-If you want to become an EMT (or are already) and can dedicate from 6 to 12 hours per week to being available for emergencies please fill out our form below and someone will get back to you shortly.
+If you want to become a Volunteer EMT (or are already an EMT) and can dedicate from 6 to 12 hours per week to being available for emergencies please fill out our form below and someone will get back to you shortly.